jcschubert/learn-go-with-tests/2-Hello-World.md

 * Run the test, see what fails and check the error message is meaningful
 * Write enough code to make the test pass
 * Refactor

+## Switch

+* Works as expected, but syntax is rather clean